390th Strategic Missile Wing: Combat in Europe

 The group was sometimes diverted from the strategic mission to fly interdiction and ground support missions.
 On 25 May 1944, a detachment of the group was directed to bomb coastal defenses in France using radar, despite weather conditions that were ideal for visual bombing.
 Although crewmembers were not advised why radar bombing was directed, this mission was a test to determine if pathfinder operations would succeed if the weather over Normandy was foul when the invasion took place.
 Thereafter, the group would frequently use pathfinder techniques when clouds obscured its assigned targets.
 The group bombed the coast near Caen fifteen minutes before the D-Day landings in Normandy on 6 June 1944.
 It attacked enemy artillery in support of ground forces during Operation Cobra, the breakout at Saint-Lô in late July 1944.

-In August 1944, the group attacked a Focke-Wulf aircraft factory at Rumia (Rahmel), Poland, landing at Mirgorod in the Ukraine.
+In August 1944, the group attacked a Focke-Wulf aircraft factory at Rumia (Rahmel), Poland, landing at Mirgorod in Ukraine.
 After flying a mission against a synthetic oil production facility at Trzebinia, Poland, (returning to Mirgorod), the group attacked airfields in Romania, landing in Italy.
 On its return to Feltwell, the group attacked a French airfield, suffering no losses to the three-legged mission.
 The 390th cut German supply lines during the Battle of the Bulge between December 1944 and January 1945.
 On 14 January 1945, during an attack on targets near Berlin, a low squadron of the group's aircraft were separated from the main attacking formation because of supercharger problems with the lead aircraft, making them easy targets for German fighters, which shot down all eight Flying Fortresses in the formation.
 This was the highest loss the 390th suffered on a single mission during the war.

 The group attacked airfields of the Luftwaffe to support Operation Varsity, the airborne assault across the Rhine, in March 1945.
 On 5 April 1945, Master Sergeant Hewitt Dunn became the only person to fly 100 combat missions with Eighth Air Force.
 The 390th Bombardment Group flew its last combat mission on 20 April 1945.
 In over 300 missions, they dropped more than 19,000 tons of bombs.
 They lost 176 aircraft and 714 airmen were killed in action.
 The unit claimed the destruction of 342 enemy aircraft.
 The group dropped food supplies to the Dutch during the week prior to V-E Day.